How to Become a Nurse Midwife in Colorado: Complete Guide

 • Volume of deliveries and patient load

-• Additional responsibilities (teaching, administration)
+• Additional responsibilities (teaching, administration, program development)

 Job Growth and Market Demand

-• Increasing consumer preference for midwifery care
+• Consumer preference for midwifery care and natural birth options

-Healthcare Workforce Needs
+Healthcare Workforce Needs and Employment Concentration

 (Salary data for nurse-midwives reported by the U.S. Bureau of Labor Statistics in May 2024.
 Figures represent state and regional data, not school-specific information.
 Job growth data provided by Projections Central, a resource funded by the U.S. Department of Labor’s Employment and Training Administration.
-Data accessed June 2025.)
+Data accessed January 2026.)

 Step 6.
 Explore Frequently Asked Questions About Becoming a Midwife in Colorado